EE in talks to take over dozens of Phones 4U stores

-LONDON EE, Britain biggest mobile operator, is in talks to take over stores from Phones 4U [PHONE.UL], which fell into administration on Monday, a spokesman said, confirming a Sunday Times report.
+LONDON EE, Britain biggest mobile operator, is in talks to take over stores from Phones 4U, which fell into administration on Monday, a spokesman said, confirming a Sunday Times report.

 "We can confirm that we have been approached by the (Phones 4U) administrator and are in discussions about the stores," an EE spokesman said, declining to comment on the number of stores that EE would be looking to take over.